trufflesuite/ganache/CONTRIBUTING.md

   - example: `xcode-select --install`
 - Determine if you have Python 2.x installed
   - example: `which python`
 - If you do not have Python 2.x installed, you need to install it.
-We recommend `pyenv` for this so you can keep the default MacOS python installation untouched.
+We recommend `pyenv` for this so you can keep the default macOS Python installation untouched.
   1. [Install `pyenv`](https://github.com/pyenv/pyenv#homebrew-in-macos)
   2. [Setup your shell environment for `pyenv`](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv)
   3. Install Python 2.x: `pyenv install 2.7.18`